obsidiansystems/nix/doc/manual/src/architecture/store/concrete/object.md

 - Hard links are only permitted to files to trivially avoid cycles (since files do not have children/outgoing links.)
   Local stores allow hard links as a space optimization (which a safe one since store objects are immutable) but has no semantic content.

+Exactly what form the references take depends on the type of store object.
+We will provide more details in the following sections, leaving "store path reference" abstract for now.